Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Jhinu Danda

-Day 8 | Trek from Jhinu Danda to Siwa/Ghandruk Phedi (1,150m).
-Trek time: 3-4 hours.
-Drive to Pokhara (820m) via Nayapul.
+Day 8 | Trek from Jhinu Danda to Pokhara via Nayapul.

 Today is the final day of our Annapurna Sanctuary Trek.
 We will make a short hike along the Modi River and towards the Modi River Valley.
-The trail also passes through beautiful Gurung and Magar villages with picturesque terrace farms.
+The trail also passes through beautiful Gurung villages with picturesque terrace farms.
 After trekking for 3 to 4 hours, we will reach the Siwa/ Ghandruk Phedi.
 From here, we will take a jeep and drive back to Pokhara via Nayapul.
 In the evening, you can enjoy the nightlife of Pokhara or stroll around leisurely.

-Flight Time:
+Trek Time:

 Distance: